 An Antenuptial Agreement is defined as a written contract between two people who are about to marry which sets out the terms of possession of assets, treatment of future earnings, control of the property of each, and potential division if the marriage is later dissolved.
 In other words, the agreement provides each party with certainty if the marriage doesn’t work out.

-These agreements are fairly common if either or both parties have substantial assets, children from a prior marriage, potential inheritances, high incomes, a family business to protect, a desire to save the high cost of future litigation or have one spouse has had previous marriage that ended in a perceived unfair manner.
+These agreements are fairly common if either or both parties have substantial assets, children from a prior marriage, potential inheritances, high incomes, a family business to protect, a desire to save the high cost of future litigation or if one spouse has had a previous marriage that ended in a perceived unfair manner.

 This agreement must be executed prior to the marriage, and there is a special duty of disclosure that is higher than the duty of disclosure in a typical contracted agreement.
-Both parties have a duty to disclose their assets before the signing of the antenuptial agreement, and failure to do so may result in the agreement being void.
+Both parties have a duty to disclose their assets before the signing of the agreement, and failure to do so may result in the agreement being void.

-Michigan courts have states the prenuptial agreement must be entered into willingly and must not be unconscionable.
+Michigan courts have stated the prenuptial agreement must be entered into willingly and must not be unconscionable.
 Also, if the conditions and circumstances surrounding the agreement at the time of being entered into have changed, the change in circumstances must not result in making the agreement unfair and unreasonable.
-If the agreement is now unfair and unreasonable, it may be possible to void the original agreement, and proceed without the agreement interfering with the divorce process.
+If the agreement is unfair and unreasonable, it may be possible to void the original agreement, and proceed without the agreement interfering with the divorce process.

 Antenuptial agreements can have what are called escalator clauses, which entitles a party to more money, property etc the longer the marriage.
 It is also possible to put in the agreement that if the marriage reaches a certain number of years, the agreement will no longer be enforceable.